 Games Played (GP)

-Only one player has ever played over 1,000 games for the Flyers: Bobby Clarke.
-He finished his career with 1,144 games for the franchise.
+Only two players have ever played 1,000 games for the Flyers: Bobby Clarke and Claude Giroux.
+Clarke finished his career with 1,144 games for the franchise, while Giroux had exactly 1,000 games with the Flyers.
 It’s not only an accomplishment to play 1,000 games in the NHL, but even more so with one organization.

-There are only two others who have even played over 800 games for the Flyers.
-Claude Giroux is second with 956 and is the only active player in the top 10 in games played for the franchise.
+There is only one other player who has even played over 800 games for the Flyers.
 Bill Barber is third on the list with 903 games played for the team.

 This franchise has had seven players reach the 300-goal milestone, but only one has surpassed 400 goals with the Flyers.
 Barber scored 420 goals, 51 more than the next highest.
 Brian Propp ranks second in franchise history with 369 goals, and Tim Kerr after that with 363.